-For residential subdivisions, the recommended approach relies on early and upfront education to project proponents that LA pesticides may be present on properties that fall within the mapping provided by Ecology.
-This notification is expected to be accomplished generally, through the broader public education and outreach strategy, but more specifically through simple, straightforward guidance, developed by Ecology and based on the model remedy, that is geared toward a nontechnical audience.
-The guidance will be given to local government permitting agencies to give to project proponents when they first contact the agency, along with contact information for Ecology staff and resources to help the project proponent.
+For residential subdivisions, the recommended approach relies on early, upfront education to project proponents that LA pesticides may be present on properties that fall within the online mapping tool provided by Ecology.
+This education will be accomplished generally, through the broader public education and outreach strategy, and, more specifically, through simple, straightforward guidance, developed by Ecology and based on the model remedy, that is geared toward a nontechnical audience.
+The guidance, including Ecology resources and staff contact information, will be provided to city and county permitting agencies to give to potential applicants when they first contact the agency about their project.

-Figure 3-6 outlines the recommended approach for integration of the model remedy components into new subdivision projects.
+Figure 3-6 outlines the recommended approach for integration of the Model Remedy components into new subdivision projects.
+The integrated development permit approach suggests local government permitting staff do the following: